camunda/camunda-docs-manual/content/reference/rest/identity/get-password-policy.md

 menu:
   main:
     name: "Get Password Policy"
-    identifier: "rest-api-password-policy-get"
+    identifier: "rest-api-identity-password-policy-get"
-    parent: "rest-api-password-policy"
+    parent: "rest-api-identity"
     pre: "GET `/password-policy`"

 ---

 A password policy consists of a list of rules that new passwords must follow to be policy compliant.
-This endpoint returns a JSON representation of the list of policy rules.
+This end point returns a JSON representation of the list of policy rules.

-More information on password policies in Camund can be found in the password policy [user guide]({{< ref "/user-guide/process-engine/password-policy.md" >}}) and in the [security instructions]({{< ref "/user-guide/security.md" >}}).
+More information on password policies in Camunda can be found in the password policy [user guide]({{< ref "/user-guide/process-engine/password-policy.md" >}}) and in the [security instructions]({{< ref "/user-guide/security.md" >}}).

 # Method